Ask the experts: connecting with Indochina’s tribal cultures

 You’ll learn about some of the key tribes in the region, specifically what sets them apart from each other: they live differently, have very specific traditional dress and have unique beliefs and traditions.

 The Hmong was one of the last tribes to migrate from China in the late 19th century.
 Lords of the opium, they used to get huge down payments on their harvests during the French colonial era, making them very wealthy.
-One of the things that makes a visit to Ha Giang so interesting is, amongst the rice terraces, you can visit the Hmong Palace at Sa Phin.
+One of the things that makes a visit to Ha Giang so interesting is, among the rice terraces, you can visit the Hmong Palace at Sa Phin.

 A Chinese feng shui expert came over from China to help the Hmong King design his palace.
 It’s not particularly grand, as it’s built in the traditional Hmong style with clay walls, but there’s certainly a Chinese aspect to the roofing and series of courtyards.
 It’s up in the mountains, near the Ma Pi Leng Pass — the most stunning drive in Southeast Asia.